Jamaica Carnival: Origin

+Jamaican burru, a post-emancipation fertility masquerade found mainly in Clarendon, which has similar features to jonkunnu.

 The origin of Caribbean carnivals can be traced back to French and Spanish colonialists, who introduced the early Italian Catholic tradition of Shrovetide celebrations to the Americas.
 In particular, by the late 18th century, French settlers brought carnival to Caribbean islands including Haiti, Martinique, St Lucia, Trinidad et al., as a pre-Lenten Catholic celebration, involving masquerades and balls.
 Over time, slaves adapted elements of their cultures and indigenous cultures into these European celebrations, which became part of their tradition and evolved with dancing, costumes, songs and particular styles of music.

 Jamaican carnival culture roots

 Jamaican jonkonnu characters participating in the Road March on Carnival Sunday.

 Jamaica's history of Spanish and British colonialism, contributed colonial era, religious and post-emancipation celebrations, from which some of Jamaica's oldest parades, music and dance forms emerged.

-These include quadrille and jonkunnu, a Christmastime festival— both of which also entail masquerades, characters, costumes, music and dancing that depict fusions and adaptations of elements from European and African cultures.
-Other local Creole folk traditions including mento (sometimes called mento calypso or Jamaican calypso), which bears similarities to other Greater Antillean genres that also use the rumba box, were often featured at cultural celebrations and festivals.
-Elements of Jamaican traditions like jonkunnu and mento have spread to other regions, including North America (particularly North Carolina and Miami), The Bahamas, Belize and other parts of the Caribbean— thus, influencing international Caribbean carnivals like Caribana in Canada.
+These include quadrille, burru and jonkunnu (a Christmastime festival)— all of which also entail masquerades, characters, costumes, music and dancing that depict fusions and adaptations of elements from European and African cultures.
+Other local Creole folk traditions including mento dance and music (sometimes called mento calypso or Jamaican calypso), which bears similarities to other Greater Antillean folk genres, were often featured at cultural celebrations and festivals.
+Elements of Jamaican traditions like jonkunnu and mento (music and dance) have spread to other regions, including North America (particularly North Carolina and Miami), The Bahamas, Belize and other parts of the Caribbean— thus, influencing international Caribbean carnivals like Caribana in Canada.